 During independent work time, the requested requirement is to complete the mastery challenges before the next lesson.
 Khan paces out the leveling up in the mastery challenges and cannot be completed in one sitting.
 Hence, there are new mastery challenges every day and the need to sit down to them 3-5 times per week.

 Completing the mastery challenges is not a time requirement, rather it is a completion requirement.
 Avoiding the mastery challenges is self-defeating.
+Unpracticed material is forgotten material.
+Getting the question wrong is fine, as it gives us a chance to review that material.
+We are in no rush.
+Our program is naturally accelerated based on our learners and individualized attention.

 Mr. Gelston reinforces the need to cover mastery challenges as both a reward for completing the attempt and also as part of a strategy to reduce struggles with learning.
 Our policy is never to punish for non-completion of independent work.
 Our job is to reduce anxiety around learning.
 In time, kids will naturally learn to work at their own pace.